Skip to content

 Graduated Compression: 20-30 mmHg compression socks typically have graduated compression, meaning the pressure is highest at the ankle and gradually decreases towards the top of the sock.
 This design helps facilitate upward blood flow and improves circulation.

 Congratulations!
 You are now armed with the essential dos and don'ts of wearing 20-30 mmHg compression socks for men and women.
 By following these guidelines, you'll maximize the effectiveness of your compression socks, promoting better leg health and reducing discomfort.
-Remember, consult with a healthcare professional, wear them consistently.
+Remember, consult with a healthcare professional, and wear them consistently.